Jungle Speed: The Lapins Crétins version

-A special version of the game released in France, based on Ubisoft's Raving Rabbits (The Lapin Crétins) series of video games.
-The game features designs based on the game and comes in a Rabbit shaped sack, which also includes a bonus figurine that is implemented into the game.
-The key difference is that, after the totem has been grabbed, any player may then grab the Rabbit and give one of the cards in their discard pile to the other player.
+A special version of the game released in France, based on Ubisoft's Rabbids (The Lapins Crétins) series of video games.
+The game features designs based on the game and comes in a Rabbid-shaped sack, which also includes a bonus figurine that is implemented into the game.
+The key difference is that, after the totem has been grabbed, any player may then grab the Rabbid and give one of the cards in their discard pile to the other player.